futakw/starter-academic/content/authors/admin/_index.md

 Futa Waseda is a PhD student in Information Science and Technology at The University of Tokyo.

 I'm interested in artificial intelligence, especially in computer vision.
-Specifically, I'm working on the problems of robust and reliable computer vision models.
+Specifically, I'm working on the problems of robustness and reliability of deep learning-based computer vision.